 The following curriculum includes sufficient approved course work to fulfill the General Studies requirement.
-See pages 84-108 for the General Studies requirement and a list of approved courses.
+See "General Studies," page 85, for requirements and a list of approved courses.
 Note that all three General Studies awareness areas are required.
 Consult your advisor for an approved list of courses.